ligato/docs/docs/user-guide/concepts.md

 ### How to Use a KV Data Store in a Plugin

-In the plugin which intends to use a kvdb connection for publishing or watching, fields of this type are used:
+In the plugin which intends to use a KV data store connection for publishing or watching, fields of this type are used:

 ```go
 import (